-Well, not to belabor the point, but solar continues to get better, cheaper, faster (to use an old Army acquisition request), so I think it will always play a role.
-However, turning waste products into energy is something the DoD is looking at and high tech – albeit maybe dangerous – advanced chemical batteries.
-I believe that solar power is not only a bridge to get us from where we are today to where we want to be, but also may be where we want to get to.
-PowerFilm is working with many solar technologies, including our core competency amorphous silicon, gallium arsenide, Heterojunction with Intrinsic Thin-layer cells (HIT), and even mono and polycrystalline.
+Well, not to belabor the point, but solar continues to get better, cheaper, and faster (to use an old Army acquisition request), so I think it will always play a role.
+However, turning waste products into energy is something the DoD is looking at and high-tech – albeit maybe dangerous – advanced chemical batteries.
+I believe that solar power is not only a bridge to get us from where we are today to where we want to be, but it also may be where we want to get to.
+PowerFilm works with many solar technologies, including our core competency amorphous silicon, gallium arsenide, Heterojunction with Intrinsic Thin-layer cells (HIT), and even mono and polycrystalline.

-How will new and unique applications of renewables help the soldier accomplish tasks more efficiently and safely?
+How will new and unique renewables applications help the soldier accomplish tasks more efficiently and safely?

 Why has PowerFilm been so successful in this military space?
 What does the company bring to the table that the military values?

-Well, I think that the military values our understanding of their challenges and what they are trying to do.
+The military values our understanding of their challenges and what they are trying to do.
 The military realizes that we know how to help and have the willingness and capability to do so.
 We put the Soldier first.
 We are honest and upfront.
-I can throw out many buzzwords and military sounding bumper stickers, but the fact is our solar works.
+I can throw out many buzzwords and military-sounding bumper stickers, but our solar works.
 I guess that’s all I have to say.